 ‘No way in primary school!’ added another.
 ‘Ideally not until age 15, but I think a lot in YEAR 8 plus, will be following it on social media, even if not watching it.
 My daughter is nearly 7.
 No way is she watching Love Island.’

 However, with the show’s popularity skyrocketing, it can be hard for parents to keep children from watching it, especially now that access to technology is so widespread, and most youngsters have smartphones or tablets.
-So should you allow your children to watch it, and if so, at what age?

 Should children be allowed to watch Love Island?